team-eureka/ChromeCast-OTA/README.md

 an OTA update engine for rooted Google Ghromecasts

-This is a work in progress, and should not be used at this time.
+This is a constant work in progress, but currently is considered STABLE.

 <b>How To Use:</b>